Xuanzhou Anhui, China Travel Guide

 Using chopsticks is standard.
 Never stick chopsticks upright in a bowl of rice; this resembles incense for the dead.
 Lay them across your bowl or on a chopstick rest.

-Pour tea for others at the table before serving yourself.
+Pour tea for everyone else at the table before serving yourself.
 Making slurping noises while eating noodles is acceptable and often indicates enjoyment.

 This famous Anhui dish features mandarin fish with a slight fermentation.
 Distinctive "stinky" aroma, tender, flavorful texture when braised.